-The three-time NACC Coach of the Year guided the Warriors to a second straight NACC title and NCAA Championship appearance in 2016, as WLC overcame a two-stroke deficit after two rounds by firing third and fourth round tournament lows of 298 and 313 to win the title by 14 shots over runner-up Edgewood.
+In 2016, the Warriors won a second straight NACC title and made consecutive NCAA Championship appearances as they overcame a two-stroke deficit after round two by firing third and fourth round tournament lows.
 Wisconsin Lutheran's third-round 298 (+10) was a NACC Championship record and its four-round total of 1,232 is the lowest in conference history.
-The Warriors lowered their stroke total by seven shots and moved up four spots from their first appearance at nationals.

 Volbrecht coached the Warriors to the program's first-ever conference championship in 2015, as they defeated Concordia Wisconsin in a dramatic one-hole playoff at the NACC Championship.

-Volbrecht has coached six different players who have received a total of 11 All-NACC honors in eight seasons as head coach, including Roger Fleming Players of the Year Jacob Mortell (2016) and Danny Behm (2009).
+Volbrecht has coached seven different players who have received a total of 17 All-NACC honors in nine seasons as head coach, including Roger Fleming Players of the Year Jacob Mortell (2016) and Danny Behm (2009).

 A four-year letterwinner (2000-2003) on the Warriors men's golf team, Volbrecht served as team captain for two seasons.
 His career was highlighted by a second-place finish at the Lakeland Invitational during his senior season.
-He graduated from WLC in 2004 with a bachelor of arts degree in English.
+He graduated from WLC in 2004 with a bachelor's degree in English.
 He went on to receive his master's degree in student affairs administration from Ball State University in 2006.

-Volbrecht attended Badger High School in Lake Geneva, and was a two-year letterwinner on the Badgers' men's golf team.
+Volbrecht attended Badger High School in Lake Geneva, where he was a two-year letterwinner on the Badgers' men's golf team.

-Volbrecht, who was born June 21, 1982, currently resides in Muskego with his wife, Taryn.
+Volbrecht currently resides in Milwaukee with his wife, Taryn.
 They have two sons, Khalil and Jevan.